 International experience related to erosion of ethical and moral standards in research.

-In order to appreciate and understand the nature and magnitude of the problem, the questions posed above should be further explored.
+In order to appreciate and understand the nature and magnitude of the problem, the questions posed above can be further explored.

 Misconduct in research is just the tip of the iceberg